SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wlan_ble_unified_coex_app/readme.md

 - The first BLE central connection (DUT as peripheral) interval should be at least 45ms.
 - The second BLE central connection (DUT as peripheral) interval should be atleast 500ms.
 - A minimum supervision timeout of 8 seconds is mandatory for all BLE connections.
+- This feature is supported only with power save enabled.
+- TWT(Target Wake Times) based wakeup is not supported.
 - This feature is not supported on PSRAM board.
-- SMP pairing is limited to IOCapabilities 0x01 and 0x00.
+- SMP pairing is limited to IOCapabilities 0x01 and 0x03.
+- DUT does not save bonding information.
+- Bonding information needs to be removed from remote device before issuing reconnection.
-- The BLE advertising interval should be configured to 211.25msec
+- The BLE advertising interval should be configured to 211.25msec.
-- The BLE scan window and scan interval should be in 1:3 ratio
+- The BLE scan window and scan interval should be in 1:3 ratio.
 - Supports only MQTT profile.
-- WPA3 security mode is not supported.
 - IPv6 is not supported.